mondragonda/gcp-cloudworkstations/README.md

 #### or

 #### For a routable tab section on the entity page.
-In your `serviceEntityPage` constant, add the following entity layout route:
+Depending on the entity spec type add in your `serviceEntityPage` or `websiteEntityPage` or `defaultEntityPage` the following entity layout route:

 ```diff
 // packages/app/src/components/catalog/EntityPage.tsx